julien-boudry/Condorcet/README.md

 ## Main features
 * __Manage an election__
-  * Respect an election cycle: Registering candidate, registering a vote, get results from many algorithms.
+  * Respect an election cycle: Registering candidates, registers votes, gets results from many algorithms.
-  * Ordered votes, delete it, simulate partials results.
+  * Ordered votes, tags votes, delete votes, simulates partial results.
-  * Many input type available (String, Json, Parse text, Objects...)
+  * Many input types available _(string, Json, objects...)_
+  * Import from Condorcet Election Format _(and export to)_, Debian Format, David Hill Format
-  * Integrity check (checksumming) and logs.
+  * Integrity check (checksumming)
   * Support for storing elections (serializing Election object, export data...)
-  * Some methods can be used nearly front final user (anti-spam check, parsing input, human-friendly results and stats, vote constraints...)
+  * Some methods can be used nearly front final user (vote constraints, anti-spam check, parsing input, human-friendly results and stats...)
 * __Get election results and stats__
   * Get the natural Condorcet Winner, Loser, Pairwise, Paradox...
-  * Get full ranking from advanced Condorcet-like methods (Schulze, Copeland, Ranked Pairs, Kemeny–Young, Minimax...)
+  * Get full ranking from advanced [voting methods](VOTING_METHODS.md)
-  * Get full ranking from others methods like Alternative Vote
-  * Get full ranking from proportional methods (STV...)
   * Get some additional stats from these methods
-  * Force ranking all candidate implicitly _(default)_ or allow voters to not rank all candidates.
+  * Force ranking all candidates implicitly _(default)_ or allow voters to not rank all candidates.
-  * Put weight for each vote, give more importance to certain voters.
+  * Put weight on a certain vote, and give more importance to certain voters.
 * __Be more powerful__
   * All are objects, all are abstract _(But there are many higher-level functions and inputs types)_.
-  * Candidates and Votes are objects which can take part to multiples elections at the same time and change her name or ranking dynamically.
+  * Candidates and Votes are objects which can take part in multiple elections at the same time and change their name or ranking dynamically.
 That allows powerful tools to simulate elections.
-  * Manage hundred billions of votes by activating an external driver to store (instead of RAM) an unlimited number of votes during the computation phase.
-A PDO driver is provided by default, an example is provided with SQLite, an interface allows you to design other drivers.
+  * Manage hundred of billions of votes by activating an external driver to store (instead of RAM) an unlimited number of votes during the computation phase.
+A PDO driver is provided by default, an example is provided with SQLite, an interface that allows you to design other drivers.
+  * Smart cache system, allows calling multiple time computation methods without performance issues.
 * __Extend it!
 Configure it!__
   * Modular architecture to extend it without fork Condorcet PHP!
-Just make your own module on your own namespace.
+Just make your module on your own namespace.
-    * Election, Candidate and Vote class are extensible.
+    * Election, Candidate, and Vote classes are extensible.
     * Add your own ranking algorithm.
-    * Create your own votes constraints.
+    * Create your own vote constraints.
-  * Allow you to use your own datastore driver to manage very large elections at your way without ram limit.
-A first driver for PDO (and Sqlite example) is provided.
+    * Use your own datastore driver to manage very large elections on your way without ram limit.
-  * Many configurations options and methods.
+  * Many configuration options and methods.

-_Condorcet PHP is not designed for high performances.
+_Condorcet PHP is not designed for high performance.
 But can handle virtually unlimited voting without limit or degrading performance, it's a linear and predictable scheme._
 _And has no certification or proven implementation that would guarantee a very high level of reliability.
-However, there are many written tests for each voting methods and features.
+However, there are many written tests for each voting method and feature.
 This ensures an excellent level of confidence in the results._

 ---------------------------------------
 ## Use Condorcet as a command line application

-### Install as an application
+### Install as a command line application

 Can be installed natively from source (with composer), from PHAR file, from Docker image (build or pull).